Linus404/Linus-Indicator-collection/README.md

   - Custom candle stick bars for inside bars, outside bars, Außenstäbe and default bars

 ## Further information
-This repo hashas the nt8 Order Flow indicators for free and open source: https://github.com/trading-code/ninjatrader-freeorderflow/tree/main
+This repo has the nt8 Order Flow indicators for free and open source: https://github.com/trading-code/ninjatrader-freeorderflow/tree/main

-I will not be working on this repo anymore.
+I will not be working on NinjaTrader indicators anymore.
+As far as I know, it's currently not possible to make a good volume profile in Pinescript.
+If you know otherwise please let me know!